sbt/sbt-scalariform/README.md

 If you don't want sbt to automatically format your source files when the tasks `compile` or `test:compile`, just add `defaultScalariformSettings` instead of `scalariformSettings` to your build definition.

+If you want to additionally enable Scalariform for your integration tests, use `scalariformSettingsWithIt` or `defaultScalariformSettingsWithIt` instead of the above.

 Other useful configuration options are provided by common sbt setting keys:

 - `includeFilter in format`: Defaults to **.scala*